JustinEloriaga/ECON-220-Lab/README.md

 ### Prerequisites
 - Basic understanding of mathematics and algebra
-- Familiarity with economic concepts (ECON 101 recommended)
+- Familiarity with economic concepts
 - Access to statistical software

 ### Installation